bradcordeiro/libedl/Readme.md

 * **Timecode recordStart()** : Returns Timecode object of the event's record start timecode ("01:21:11:21" above)
 * **Timecode recordEnd()** : Returns Timecode object of the event's record end timecode ("01:21:13:18" above)
 * **bool hasMotionEffect()** : Returns a boolean on wether the event has a motion effect on it.
 * **MotionEffect motionEffect()** : Returns a MotionEffect object for the event.
-If the event does not have a motion effect, throws *std::runtime_error*.
+If the event does not have a motion effect, throws a *nonexistent_motion_effect* exception.
 * **std::string motionEffectReel()** : Returns the reel of the motion effected clip (EVL1_HEI In the block above).
-If the event does not have a motion effect, throws *std::runtime_error*.
+If the event does not have a motion effect, throws a *nonexistent_motion_effect* exception.
 * **float motionEffectSpeed()** : Returns the speed at which a motion-effected clip is to be played.
 This is a float representing a frame-rate (037.05 in the block above).
-If the event does not have a motion effect, throws *std::runtime_error*.
+If the event does not have a motion effect, throws a *nonexistent_motion_effect* exception.
 * **Timecode motionEffectEntryPoint()** : Returns a timecode object representing the motion-effected-clip's entry point; that is, the start timecode of the source clip to be sped or slowed (00:08:00:19 in the block above).
-If the event does not have a motion effect, throws *std::runtime_error*.
+If the event does not have a motion effect, throws a *nonexistent_motion_effect* exception.
 * **std::string sourceReel()** : Some EDL files store an 8-character reel for backwards compatibility, and a full reel name in a comment line.
 This function returns the full reel name (T_QEVL1HEIS1040 in the block above)
 * **std::string sourceClipName()** : Returns the event source name (T_QEVL1HEIS1040.NEW.01.COPY.01 in the block above)
 * **std::string sourceFileName()** : Returns the event's source file name (T_QEVL1HEIS1040.MOV in the block above)